Home » Recipe Index » Air Fryer Recipes

 STEP ONE: Preheat the air fryer to 380 degrees F.

-STEP TWO: Toss the potato slices with the oil, salt, garlic powder, and pepper.
+STEP THREE: Toss the potatoes with the olive oil, salt, garlic powder, and pepper in a large bowl.

 bowl with sliced potatoes and seasonings

-STEP THREE: Spread the potato slices as evenly as possible in the air fryer basket.
+STEP FOUR: Spread the potato slices as evenly as possible in the air fryer basket or tray.

 potatoes in air fryer basket